 Domain 1 is about creating the core of the project and the overall minimum viable product: a project management system that works for only the CPCESU staff.
+Specifically, these are SRS: UR.01 through UR.05.

 - F1.00 Projects (also named Task Agreements) shall be tracked through their six phases: Proposal, Drafting, Acceptance, Tracking, Termination, Reporting

-- F1.01 All of the projects shall be listed out to be viewed
+- F1.01 All of the projects shall be listed out to be viewed at a glance

 - F1.02 Projects shall be marked so that they can be identified through five of their phases, Proposal, Drafting, Acceptance, Tracking, and Termination

 - F1.03 Projects shall have fields so that the following fields can be identified:

 - Project Title

-- Partner
+- Project Number

-- Type
+- Project Type

+- Discipline

+- Federal Agency Office

+- Point of Contact

 - Park/Unit

-- FA Office
+- Partner Organization

-- Discipline
+- Principal Investigator

 - Draft Stage

 - Budget

-- Overall figure
+- Overall Figure

+- Initial Funding Amount

 - Attachment of budget (optional)

 - Tentative Start Date

+- Date Review Comments Sent

+- Date Task Agreement Approved

-- Actual Start Date
+- Date Executed

 - End Date

 - Date Project Initially Received

-- Sensitive Data?
+- Sensitive Data Yes or No

-- Point of Contact

-- Principal Investigator

 - Student Support

-- ATR

-- P Number

-- Initial Amount

-- Date Review Comments Sent

-- Date TA Approved

-- Date Executed

-- F1.04 Projects shall include the optional fields:
+F1.04 - Projects shall include the optional fields:

-- Agreements Tech Representative

-- Project lead defaults to Point of Contact if empty
+- Agreements Tech Representative - Project lead defaults to Point of Contact if empty